Travel Mermaid

 Established in 2005 and changed hands in 2018, Zinc is another long-standing restaurant in Port that has stood the test of time.
 Recently winning the Savour Australia ‘Winners of Best Contemporary Restaurant- Informal’ for North Queensland, it’s a testament to their smashing food, service and overall dining experience.

-Their style is fine contemporary Australian and prices are a little on the higher side, but worth it.
-For dinner, my favourites are the Tasman Salmon Sahimi and Mushroom Gyoza to start (they’re little flavour bombs) and the Daintree Barra fillet with Asian pairings and Lamb Gnocchi main.
+Their style is fine contemporary Australian, and prices are a little on the higher side but worth it.
+For dinner, my favourites are the Tasman Salmon Sashimi and Mushroom Gyoza to start (they’re little flavour bombs) and the Daintree Barra fillet with Asian pairings and Lamb Gnocchi main.
 They also make a really delicious steak, and during the day they serve the meanest fish and chips in town.

-The restaurant area is a generous airy space that’s split into sections creating cosy nooks (I like sitting inside in the booths).
-It feels more upmarket but without being stiff or pretentious and the vibe is relaxed.
-They also have with a separate bar area for pre/post dinner drinks or a light bite with cocktails.
+The restaurant area is a generous, airy space that’s split into sections, creating cosy nooks (I like sitting inside in the booths).
+It feels more upmarket but without being stiff or pretentious, and the vibe is relaxed.
+They also have a separate bar area for pre/post-dinner drinks or a light bite with cocktails.

 ◇ For more details or to book, head to their Facebook page or website.